-Cell Ranger ATAC 1.0 (latest), printed on 01/20/2019
+Cell Ranger ATAC2.1, printed on 11/28/2023

 The Cell Ranger ATAC pipeline outputs a summary HTML file containing metrics and secondary analysis plots and results.

 The Targeting section shows profiling of the chromatin accessibility behavior of the library at known, annotated, epigenetically relevant regions in the genome (see how the reference is built for more details).
 The first plot is the Transcription Start Site (TSS) profile, which is computed as the summed accessibility signal, or the number of cut sites per base, of all the barcodes irrespective of cell vs non-cell assignment, in a window of 2,000 bases around the full set of annotated TSSs and is normalized by the minimum signal in the window.
 This profile is helpful to assess the signal-to-noise ratio of the library, as it is well known that TSSs and the promoter regions around them have, on average, a high degree of chromatin accessibility compared to the intergenic and intronic regions of the genome.
 The "Enrichment score of transcription start sites" metric is derived from this profile.
-Note that this enrichment score depends on the source of tss sites as packaged with the reference.
+Note that this enrichment score depends on the source of TSS sites as packaged with the reference.
 The second plot presents the variation in the number of on-target fragments, or fragments that overlap peaks, within each barcode group, namely cells and non-cells.
 For cell-associated barcodes it is expected that a high percentage of the barcode fragments overlap peaks.
-In the metrics table we summarize, for all the barcodes, the percentage that overlap not only peaks but also other kinds of annotated regions, such as enhancers and DNase hypersensitive sites.
+The metrics table summarizes, for all barcodes, the percentage that overlap not only peaks but also other kinds of annotated regions, such as enhancers and DNase hypersensitive sites.

 The Library Complexity section plots the observed per cell complexity, measured as median unique fragments per cell, as a function of mean reads per cell.
 The shape of the curve portrays the level of saturation in the library and can be used to inform decisions regarding sequencing depth to target for a sample.
 The metrics presented in the table summarize the complexity of the library measured for single cells and also in pseudo-bulk.